petercrippsIBM/art-ledger/README.md

 The model files define the business domain for a business network, while the JavaScript files contain transaction processor functions.
 The transaction processor functions run on a Hyperledger Fabric and have access to the asset registries that are stored in the world state of the Hyperledger Fabric blockchain.
 The Access Control file contains a set of access control rules that define the rights of the different participants in the business network.
 More information on this as well as descriptions of the modelling and ACL language can be found [here](https://ibm-blockchain.github.io/develop/business-network/businessnetworkdefinition).

 You should use the web playground to define and test your network before deploying it onto IBM Blockchain.
-You can either define your own or use the **art-ledger** network defined in this project.
+You can either define your own network or use the **art-ledger** network defined in this project.
 The rest of these instructions assume you are using **art-ledger** so if you have defined your own network you will need to change the names to those you have used.
 If you are defining your own model and logic files you should do so in playground then paste your model file into **models/org.artledger.cto** (or whatever you have called your project) and logic into **lib/logic.js**.
 Note that for **art-ledger** you can get the initial versions of both of these files from the subdirectory **archive**.

 ## Step 6: Download the Connection Profile
 A **Connection Profile** is used by Hyperledger Composer and other client programmes to connect to a runtime.
 You can find a full description of Connection Profiles in the Hyperledger Composer documentation [here](https://hyperledger.github.io/composer/latest/reference/connectionprofile).
 Note that Connection Profiles have changed between different versions of Composer so you need to ensure you are using a format compatible with the version of Composer you are using.
 If you just stick with the latest versions you should be okay.